shlomoamor/Graphics/Ex05/ReadMe.txt

 - We edited the Specification class to contain the exhaust pipe measurements
 - We added a class called TreeBoundingSphere where we implemented the tree structured bounding volume hierarchy

-We implemented the bonus: Implemented the tree structured bounding volumne hierarchy
+We implemented the bonus: Implemented the tree structured bounding volume hierarchy